 “That’s all I need, a saint in love with me.
 Damned if I do and damned if I don’t.”

 We enjoy just watching the action from Astro Burger.
 Father Luke explained how difficult seminary was for him in San Antonio TX.
 He was besieged by gay priests in training.
 Finally, as a graduate, he was sent to St Viktor’s because he had so adamantly rejected so many advances.
 The Cardinal knew he’d be able to remain sin-free in West Hollywood.
-At first, Father Luke believed it was further punishment for being so straight, until he grew to realize how impossible it would be if he had been attracted to his gay parishioners.
+At first, Father Luke believed it was further punishment for being so straight.
+He grew to realize how impossible it would be if he had been attracted to his gay parishioners.

 “You think the Church hierarchy is finally responding to gay Catholics?”